mustardbucket1234/mustard-game-switcher/readme.md

 + archive .zip package installs under applications like dingux commander etc
 + copy to archive zip automatically on compilation
 + double game enteries in history list
++ screenshots only displaying for 1 title per system / not always sync'd with correct title
++ dynamic savestate location only working when mapped to SD1